axelio-dev/GameOfLife/README.md

 To run this project, you simply need a web browser.
 The core logic is handled by p5.js and runs locally.

 ### Project Structure
+    ``bash
     ├── index.html # Main HTML file to load the simulation ├── styles.css # Stylesheet for background and canvas
     ├── script.js # p5.js logic for The Game of Life
     └── assets/
         └── background.jpg # Custom background image
+    ````

 ### Installation